Being a deep thinker is a great gift as it allows you to delve into the very essence of things and be more conscious.

 1. Feeling of detachment

-In a world ruled by greed, primitive desires and material interests, where people’s intellectual, moral and spiritual level is constantly going down, it’s no surprise that deep thinkers often feel like they don’t belong here.
+In a world ruled by greed, primitive desires, and material interests, where people’s intellectual, moral and spiritual level is constantly going down, it’s no surprise that deep thinkers often feel like they don’t belong here.

 2. You have no interest in mainstream culture and popular activities

-Similarly with the feeling of detachment, you don’t resonate with the interests and aspirations that are common to the majority of people and don’t enjoy things everyone loves.
-Those popular TV shows everyone talks about or usual activities like going for shopping with your friends and talking about clothes only irritate you.
+Similarly to the feeling of detachment, you don’t resonate with the interests and aspirations that are common to the majority of people and don’t enjoy things everyone loves.
+Those popular TV shows everyone talks about or usual activities like going shopping with your friends and talking about clothes only irritate you.

 3. You have a profound frustration with modern society